cgrand/enliven/README.md

 3. A hierarchical plan is created from the rules.
 4. The plan can either be executed as is or "compiled".

+### Paths and segments

+Rules (as produced by the grounding phase) are pairs of a path and an action.

+As a first approximation, you can imagine that they are going to be used in conjunction with `assoc-in` to updates parts of the structure.

+If you have one rule on `[:a :b]` and another one `[:a :c]`, they can be executed in any order (they may event be performed concurrently as long as you coordinate on the longest common prefix).

+However rules on `[:a :b]` and `[:a :b :c]` can't be freely reordered and as such are forbidden.

+To alleviate this constraint, segments are a bit more expressive than simple keys in associative data structures.

+Segments are used in conjunction with `fetch` and `putback` which are akin to `get` and `assoc`.

+Numbers, strings and keywords are segments and Enliven knows that if they are different they don't impede.

+Slices (ranges) are also segments and non-overlapping ranges don't impede.
+(Slices and numbers should not be mixed and that's the main purpose of path canonicalization).

+Other segments are opaque and thus will conflict with any other segment.
+A good practice is to use non-opaque segments as much as possible.

+For example the `html/classes` segment can't be used on an HTML element: otherwise it would clash with any other transformation on the element.
+So the `html/classes` segment is meant to be used after `[:attrs :class]` thus giving to the planner the information that `html/classes` *owns* only the `class` attribute.

+Furthermore the `html/classes` segment returns a map so individual classes can be addressed individually.
+For example `[:attrs :class html/classes "class1"]` and `[:attrs :class html/classes "class2"]` don't clash.

+A custom segment thus creates a sort of contention point but by having it to return an associative structure it becomes a coordination point.

+### Locs

+Locs are a kind of zippers for associative structures.
+They support only to moves: `up` and `down` (which takes a segment as additional argument).

 ## License

 Copyright © 2014 Christophe Grand